khuang93/khuang93.github.io/index.md

-* **Particle Filter for lane level localization** Short Internship, Autonomous Driving Department, NIO, Shanghai, 12.2018-01.2019 Using particle filter to do sensor fusion from camera, GPS and IMU with consideration of HD-Map data.
+* **Particle Filter for lane level localization** Short Internship, Autonomous Driving Department, NIO, Shanghai, 12.2018-01.2019 Developing a particle filter to do sensor fusion from camera, GPS and IMU, in order to locate the car precisely inside the correct lane in  HD-Map.
 * **CFD Methodology Development**
 MAHLE Behr GmbH, Stuttgart, 03.2016 - 09.2016
   Programming Java-Tools for automation of STAR-CCM+ simulation workflow, post processing and report generation.
+Updating the code with updated APIs.
+Implementation of new functionalities and improved automation.
+  Created a cross-platform (Windows, Linux) Java-Tool for automated report generation from CFD simulation results and Excel table.

 ## Education
 * MSc. in Mechanical Engineering focus Robotics at [ETH Zürich](http://www.ethz.ch), 2016-2019

   Courses:
   * Machine Learning
   * Probabilistic Artificial Intelligence